Spiritual care and psychotherapy for spiritual crisis, anxiety, depression, and relationship issues.

 Islamic spiritual care and psychotherapy practices are not new concepts but have been practiced for some time.
 Rather than relying on a singular method, it combines contemporary psychotherapeutic and Islamic healing techniques to help individuals overcome their issues and lead fulfilling lives.
 This holistic approach encourages individuals to delve into their cognitive, behavioural, emotional, spiritual, and religious aspects.
 In sum, Islamic spiritual care and psychotherapy are a blend of traditional counselling and psychotherapy with the core principles of Islam.

-This website is a personal initiative of Dr. Nazila Isgandarova to summarize resources on evidence-based Islamic spiritual care and psychotherapy literature.
-Dr. Isgandarova is an Assistant Professor and SPE Practicum Director at Emmanuel College at Victoria University in the University of Toronto.
+.This website is a personal initiative of Dr. Nazila Isgandarova and her team to summarize resources on evidence-based Islamic spiritual care and psychotherapy literature.
+Dr. Isgandarova is an Associate Professor and SPE Practicum Director at Emmanuel College at Victoria University in the University of Toronto.
 She is an accomplished researcher, registered psychotherapist, and social worker focusing on psychotherapy, counselling, and spiritual and religious care in healthcare settings.
-Dr. Isgandarova is passionate about serving her clients, especially immigrant and refugee families, and encouraging women to reflect deeply on their inner lives and spirituality to help them connect to their emotional and spiritual selves.
-She focuses on violence prevention, justice, social support system reform, housing and food insecurity, and racial and religious bias.
-For this purpose, she supports community organizations such as CASC, CCMW, AWSC, One Voice, Women to Women, One Love Family Services, etc. She has received awards for her contributions to the field, including the Champion for Diversity Award by the Ontario Government, the Order of Vaughan and the Forum for Theological Exploration research award.
+Dr. Isgandarova is passionate about serving her clients, especially immigrant and refugee families, and encouraging women to reflect deeply on their inner lives and spirituality, helping them connect with their emotional and spiritual selves.
+She focuses on violence prevention, justice, social support system reform, housing, food insecurity, and racial and religious bias.
+For this purpose, she supports community organizations such as CASC, CCMW, AWSC, One Voice, and Women to Women.
+She has received awards for her contributions to the field, including the Champion for Diversity Award by the Ontario Government, the Order of Vaughan and the Forum for Theological Exploration research award.

-We love our readers to share their opinions and perspectives, so feel free to send us a message.
+We love it when our readers share their opinions and perspectives, so feel free to send us a message.
+We also provide psychotherapy and spiritual care.
+Most extended health plans offer some degree of coverage for psychotherapy services, depending on your extended health benefits.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.